oracle/weblogic-kubernetes-operator/documentation/site/content/samples/azure-kubernetes-service/model-in-image.md

 helm repo add weblogic-operator https://oracle.github.io/weblogic-kubernetes-operator/charts --force-update
 ```

-Update repo to get the latest helm charts.
+Update repo to get the latest Helm charts.
 It is a best practice to do this every time before installing a new operator version.
 In this example, we are using a pinned version, but you may also find success if you use the latest version.
 In this case, you can omit the `--version` argument.
 Be warned that these instructions have only been tested with the exact version shown.

 ```